-- All of this is typical Emily Dickinson - short lines conveying a strong image or message, nothing easily given away.
+- All of this is typical of Emily Dickinson—short lines conveying a strong image or message, and nothing is easily given away.
 Little wonder when this quote from another of her poems is considered:

 Tell all the truth but tell it slant -

 Success in circuit lies.